Gmatieso/100DaysOfComposeUI/README.md

 # 100DaysOfComposeUI
-Day 1 of 100DaysOfComposeUI UI concept &amp; inspiration came from  @Breens-Mbaka
+Day 1 of 100DaysOfComposeUI.
+This M.A.D  inspiration Challenge  came from  @Breens-Mbaka